 As we can see from here, adequate planning ahead is a must for any local full-time player should one day they suddenly find themselves out of work which was best illustrated in the words of Tampines defender Shaiful Eash in his recent differences with national coach Bernd Stange following the omission of the ace left-footer from the Asian Cup Qualifiers setup in last November.

-Agree with that point from that perspective and things can't be helped by the flip-flopping of the German coach's approach on the Asian Cup campaign then.
+Agree with that point from that perspective and things can't be helped by the flip-flopping of the German coach's approach to the Asian Cup campaign then.

 After all, one can't pin all his post-career hopes on the same field with the harsh reality being that the poorly structured Singapore football scene is deterring everyone from taking the plunge further.